Israel Defense Forces: Haredim

-Men in the Haredi community may choose to defer service while enrolled in yeshivot (see Tal committee); many avoid conscription altogether.
-This special arrangement is called Torato Omanuto, and has given rise to tensions between the Israeli religious and secular communities.
-While options exist for Haredim to serve in the IDF in an atmosphere accommodating to their religious convictions, most Haredim do not choose to serve in the IDF.
+Under a special arrangement called Torato Umanuto, Haredi men could choose to defer service while enrolled in yeshivot and many avoided conscription altogether.
+This has given rise to tensions between the Israeli religious and secular communities.
+In 2024, the Supreme Court unanimously ruled that Haredi men were eligible for compulsory service and the army began drafting them.

 Haredi males have the option of serving in the 97th "Netzah Yehuda" Infantry Battalion.
 This unit is a standard IDF infantry battalion focused on the Jenin region.
-To facilitate Haredi soldiers to serve, the Netzah Yehuda military bases follow the standards of Jewish dietary laws; the only women permitted on these bases are wives of soldiers and officers.
-Additionally, some Haredim serve in the IDF via the Hesder system, principally designed for the Religious Zionist sector; it is a 5-year program which includes 2 years of religious studies, 1½ years of military service and 1½ years of religious studies during which the soldiers can be recalled to active duty at any moment.
-Haredi soldiers may join other units of the IDF, but rarely do.
+To facilitate Haredi soldiers to serve, the Netzah Yehuda military bases follow the standards of Jewish dietary laws.
+The only women permitted on these bases were wives of soldiers and officers.
+Some Haredim serve in the IDF via the Hesder system, principally designed for the Religious Zionist sector.
+It is a 5-year program which includes 2 years of religious studies, 1½ years of military service and 1½ years of religious studies during which the soldiers can be recalled to active duty at any moment.
+Haredi soldiers may join other units of the IDF but rarely do.
+Although the IDF claims it will not discriminate against women, it is offering Haredim "women free and secular free" recruitment centres.

-The IDF has identified a gap of hundreds of soldiers in their technical units that might be filled by the Haredi.
-The IAF is currently using defense contractors to fill in the gaps and continue operations.

-Although the IDF claims it will not discriminate against women, it is offering Haredim "women free and secular free" recruitment centers.
 Defense Minister Moshe Ya'alon expressed his willingness to relax regulations to meet the demands of ultra-Orthodox rabbis.
 Regulations regarding gender equality had already been relaxed so that Haredim could be assured that men would not receive physical exams from female medical staff.

+In 2024, the Hasmonean Brigade, a Haredi infantry unit, was created to accommodate Haredi soldiers.
+In January 2025, the unit received its first 50 soldiers.

+Since the beginning of the Israel-Hamas War, 600 Haredim have enlisted through the Shlav Bet program, an IDF recruitment track intended for Haredim over the age of 26 to complete military service.